Nick-Nuon/Nick-Nuon/README.md

 ## Welcome! 🧑‍💻

-I am a 🇨🇦 software developer based in Montreal⚜️.
+I am a 🇨🇦 software developer based in Montreal ⚜️.

 - 📰 I write about my adventures in SIMD optimization on my [website](https://nick-nuon.github.io/).
 - 🚀 I helped add Latin1 support to **Simdutf**, achieving up to **38× speedup** over the popular ICU library.
 My code is now **used by Node.js**.